HOLD.co

 As a holding company that starts, acquires, and builds businesses by investing capital, time, talent, and technology, we’re constantly exposed to the breathless headlines of venture rounds, soaring valuations, and the race to mint the next billion-dollar “unicorn.”
 The stories are intoxicating: two founders, one pitch deck, and—seemingly overnight—a market cap larger than the GDP of a small nation.

-Yet behind the confetti and photo ops sits a sobering statistic: fewer than 1 percent of funded startups ever reach that fabled status, and an even smaller fraction generate durable, cash-flowing returns for long-term owners.
+Yet behind the confetti and photo ops sits a sobering statistic: fewer than 1 percent of funded startups ever reach that fabled status—a base-rate so low it should reshape anyone’s odds calculus, and an even smaller fraction generate durable, cash-flowing returns for long-term owners who hold realistic return expectations rather than chase lottery-ticket odds.
 We believe that outsized hype can distort decision-making, lure talent into the wrong battles, and misallocate precious capital.
 So we stepped off the carousel and chose a different ride—one with fewer flashing lights but a far sturdier track.

 Financial Reality, Not Storytelling